vishalsinha21/ckad-exam-guide/README.md

 #### Bookmarks
 [Here](ckad_bookmarks.html) are the bookmarks for all the tasks and configurations for quick navigation.
 Import them and use this for your practice to get better familiarity.

+This is an extensive guide with my experience and has links to some very good blogs and practice questions.
+I hope this will help you in clearing your certification.
+All the best!